TLS345/haxball-tools-19/README.md

 # 👻 Ghost Mode for Haxball Headless

 A simple yet fun script that lets you make players *invisible* in Haxball using the Headless API.
 (Node My Love , i love u ABC i Hate this shitapi i cant do somethings)
-Players can move and touch the ball, but no one can see them (just the name :() — pure stealth mode.
+Players can move and touch the ball, but no one can see them  — pure stealth mode.

 ---